xibosignage/xibo-manual/source/en/media_datasets.md

 ### Delete

 Select the Delete menu item to show the DataSet Delete form which gives the option of deleting any associated data contained.

 {tip}
+From v2.3 delete multiple DataSets using the With Selected option at the bottom of the DataSets grid!
+{/tip}

+{tip}
 DataSets can only be deleted if they are not currently being used.